ZipsRacingElectric/STM32F405-Stub/writing_can_nodes.md

 	// Get the ID of the message.
 If it is an extended ID, we use the EID field. uint16_t id = frame->SID;

-	// Identify and handle the message.
-	if (id == MESSAGE_0_ID)
+	// Identify whether the message belongs to this node, and, if so, which message it is. if (id == MESSAGE_0_ID)
 	{
+		// Handle message 0.
 		testNodeHandleMessage0 (testNode, frame);
 		return MESSAGE_0_FLAG_POS;
 	}
 	else if (id == MESSAGE_1_ID)
 	{
+		// Handle message 1.
 		testNodeHandleMessage1 (testNode, frame);
 		return MESSAGE_1_FLAG_POS;
 	}
 	else if (id == MESSAGE_2_ID)
 	{
+		// Handle message 2.
 		testNodeHandleMessage2 (testNode, frame);
 		return MESSAGE_2_FLAG_POS;
 	}
 	else
 	{
-		// Message doesn't belong to this node. return -1;
+		// Message doesn't belong to this node, we return -1 to indicate this. return -1;
 	}
 }